-- you graduated from a Canadian accredited* dental assisting program and are scheduled to write the NDAEB written examination (see note), or
+- you completed a Canadian accredited* dental assisting program and are scheduled to write the NDAEB written examination (see note), or

-- you graduated from a non-accredited* dental assisting program and have passed at least one skill in the NDAEB CPE
+- you completed a non-accredited* dental assisting program and have passed at least one skill in the NDAEB CPE

 - you are an accredited* distance delivery program student and you have completed at least one intra-oral course